 Don’t miss the chance to indulge in Royce, the luxurious Japanese chocolate brand renowned for its smooth texture and rich flavors.
 Royce boutique chocolate shop can be found right inside Uwajimaya Asian Market.

-8. Enjoy fine dining
+Enjoy fine dining in Seattle

 Seattle is a great city for fine dining, with a great seafood selection.
 As seafood lovers ourselves, we were happy with our pescatarian diet for a few days, trying oysters, sushi, and fish and chips!
 If you are in the mood for something fancy, please don’t forget to make your reservations in advance.
 Here in the picture below, we are enjoying our dinner at the waterfront restaurant AQUA by El Gaucho!